Ale-Costa92/AWS-Projects/Lambda_Start-Stop-EC2-IaC/README.md

 ## Introduction

-Optimizing resources and reducing operational costs remain paramount goals for organizations of all sizes.
+Optimizing resources and reducing operational costs remain fundamental goals for organizations of all sizes.
 One particularly effective strategy to achieve this is the automation of EC2 instance start and stop schedules.
-Imagine a scenario where your Amazon Web Services (AWS) EC2 instances automatically power down during off-hours, weekends, or holidays, only to spring back to life exactly when you need them.
-This level of precision and efficiency isn’t a futuristic dream but a practical reality that can significantly impact your bottom line.
+Imagine a scenario where your Amazon Web Services (AWS) EC2 instances automatically power down during off-hours, weekends, or holidays, only to come back exactly when you need them.
+This level of efficiency is a practical reality that can significantly impact your projects in a positive way.

 ## Step-by-Step Guide